sebspion/reqs/draft-ietf-lake-reqs.md

 ## Denial of Service

-The AKE shall protect against denial of service attacks on responder and initiator to the extent that the protocol supports lightweight deployments (see {{lw}}) and without duplicating the DoS mitigation of the underlying transport (see {{AKE-OSCORE}}).
+The AKE shall protect against denial of service attacks on responder, initiator and third parties to the extent that the protocol supports lightweight deployments (see {{lw}}) and without duplicating the DoS mitigation of the underlying transport (see {{AKE-OSCORE}}).

 Jamming attacks, cutting cables etc. leading to long term loss of availability may not be possible to mitigate, but an attacker temporarily injecting messages or disturbing the communication shall not have a similar impact.